Easy to Use Legal Templates

 1. Job security for the employee and labor certainty for the employer This is the most important purpose of an Employment Contract.
 It states the time frame of how long an employee is contracted to stay with the company.
 This ensures the job guarantee for employees whereas employers can be positive about staff dropping off jobs, as long as they do not violate the terms of the contract.

 2. Dispute resolution Another purpose of an Employment Contract is dispute resolution.
-A good Employment Contract reduces the disputes between two parties and minimizes the time and expense of a courtroom battle.
+A good Employment Contract reduces the disputes between two parties and minimises the time and expense of a courtroom battle.

 3. Better understanding of duties An Employment Contract has a clear description of the duties of the employee.
 If an employee is consistently underperforming and not meeting the agreement set out in their contract, their employer will have reason to take action Employers also have a responsibility to pay their employees, facilitated with different incentives, bonuses, or benefits.
 The employers should follow the pay rates, income, benefits, and bonuses mentioned in the contract accordingly.